Image source: Amazon

 Casio Privia PX-160

-The Casio Privia PX-160 is the closest digital piano to the Yamaha P45 keyboard in both specs, playability and price.
-This digital piano is available in two different bundle packages, which is recommended for the best value.
-Casio is known for its sound source "AiR" (Acoustic and intelligent Resonator), which promises and authentic grand piano sound with powerful dynamics and beautifully expressive sound performance.
+The Casio Privia PX-160 is the closest digital piano to the Yamaha P45 keyboard in both specs, playability, and price.
+This digital piano is available in two different bundle packages, which are recommended for the best value.

-The Casio Privia PX-160 has 88 weighted keys that feature Casio's Tri-Sensor Scaled Hammer Action II.
-The digital piano boasts a fun playing and learning experience with its duet mode, built-in recorder, headphone output jacks and split and layer capabilities.
-If you purchase the Austin Bazaar bundle, it includes the piano, a furniture stand with SP33 3 pedal system, a music rest, padded piano bench, online lessons, Hal Leonard instructional book, instructional DVD and a polishing cloth to keep your keys clean.
+If you purchase the Austin Bazaar bundle, it includes the piano, a furniture stand with SP33 3 pedal system, a music rest, a padded piano bench, online lessons, Hal Leonard instructional book, an instructional DVD, and a polishing cloth to keep your keys clean.

-Price
+Price ($)

 Depending on the package you purchase this digital piano price ranges between $450 and $680.
 The bundles offer the best deals.